keithgroup/apdft-atoms-dimers/README.md

 ## Contents

+**Note:** Atom property predictions involving three-electron systems might slightly differ (&#177; 0.001 eV) from values presented in the respective manuscript.
+Data here uses CCSD(T) calculations for three-electron ground state systems; whereas the manuscript does not include the perturbative triples corrections.

 ### json-data

 Cumulative JSON files for atoms and dimers containing quantum chemistry and quantum alchemy data for all species of interest.